 Karma teaches us how to heal from ego’s romantic love, with all its sacrifices, pain and suffering, hoping for something better, and dread “here we go again”.
 And into the quiet waters of spiritual love, where support is granted for any direction you choose.
 Spiritual love is healed karma.
-“That” without attachments; “that” without conditions of love.
+“That” without attachments; “that” without conditions of love; “that” of a guiltless mind.

 In the subject of relationships karma is that excitement and rush he has in standing in her presence, and there’s nothing wrong with this.
 Karma can be harsh and karma can be gentle.
-It’s when it becomes uncomfortable, and the interactions are no longer productive, do we need to re-examine our role in it, and if we can’t reach a resolve then maybe we’ll have to change our course with that person.
+Bad karma comes as a sign when it becomes uncomfortable, and the interactions are no longer productive, feel healthy and or the excitement is gone, do we need to re-examine our role in it.
+Practicing boundaries and personal power reduces the karmic connection to almost zero, because so much of karma has to do with an unbalanced ego.
+Practicing boundaries is about removing the dysfunctional ego and being responsible with our reactive emotions.
+And if for some reason we can’t reach a resolve, then maybe we’ll have to change our course with that person.

 Karma is a spiritual term, it describes a need to come back into physical, mental, emotional and spiritual balance resulting from cause and effect, from our own emotional reactions with people past and present.
 To talk of karma is a willingness to look into one’s soul’s journey and the steps that must be taken to move forward along our mental, emotional and spiritual growth.
 Or fulfilling the needs of the wholeness that we are becoming.

 Pure devotion does not need to say that it’s being loyal, devotion is the automatic action of loyalty.
 If you need to tell someone you’re going to be loyal to them, then your coming from a place of hesitation.
 Devotion as pure as it is, is still karma.
-It’s happy karma and a path worth getting lost in.
+If we sacrifice ourselves for the devotion of others, we create self-karma.
+This is what imbalance between giving to others and giving to ourselves looks like.
+Even though the ego will insist that you are worth much less, and other people deserve more than you have.
+So this is why we learn to tone down the dark character of ego, and learn to give our attention to the God-self / higher self / higher power.

 The ONLY way to experience love without karma, is to be without physical form and in the presence of God.

-The closest thing to real love on Earth springs from the quiet waters of stillness, or spiritual love, this love has no attachments to how long it will last, what direction it takes, or to whom its for.
-The practice of an ego-less relationship makes the defining edges of the relationship fuzzy, because trust is now unconditional.
-An ego-less relationship is one in which you are constantly aware of the ownership and responsibility of your own ego.
+The closest thing to real love on Earth springs from the quiet waters of stillness, or spiritual love, this love has no attachments [conditions of love] to how long it will last, what direction it takes, or to whom its for.
+The practice of an ego-less relationship makes the defining edges of the relationship fuzzy, because trust is now automatic and “that” without question.
+An ego-less relationship is one in which you are constantly aware of the ownership and responsibility of your own emotional ego.
 Choosing an ego-less relationship is choosing to act from a love response instead of a fear response.
 Transparency is the backbone of an Ego-less Relationship.
 No walls, no bars, no locks… and absolutely no pointing fingers, therefore no miss communications.

-This life for me is one in which I’m tying-up karmic loose ends, so I have the perspective of saying “NO, you can’t have a karmic relationship work”.
-Because I see the value and understand the need to resolve karmic issues, and will do what ever it takes to bring it to completion.
-Doesn’t mean that I’m not going to enjoy the ride, or that the love I express is not real.
-In my perspective unconditional love is so vast that it allows me space to support my partner [or family member, or friend, or... ] through her karmic issues, especially if that means working me out of her system, as she will with me.
+This life for me is one in which I’m tying-up karmic loose ends, and will do what ever it takes to bring it to completion.
+Doesn’t mean that I’m not going to enjoy the experience, or that the love I express is not real.
+In my perspective unconditional love is so vast that it allows me space to support my partner [or family member, or friend, or… ] through her karmic issues, especially if that means working me out of her system, as she will with me.
 All paths lead to God, and karma is the block that falls across that path.
 So the love I feel for her, is that deep spiritual love and need to help her overcome that block.
-I am focused on overcoming my karma, she is focused on overcoming her karma… my love for her supports her work, and her love for me supports my work… unconditionally.
-This is where I am along my personal development.
-Where are you?
+In the same sense I have this inner devotion for myself to overcome the karma that has been presented.

 A karmic relationship is where our unbalanced ego has gotten involved in our interactions with other people.
 When we learn what a dysfunctional ego looks like, we can begin to be more responsible with our emotional reactions, and step into the empowerment of ego-less relationships.